ProofLabDev/prooflab-rs/docs/adding_zkvm_backend.md

 For complete integration, you'll need to understand several key aspects:

-1. **Workspace Structure**: prooflab-rs uses a multi-workspace approach to separate guest (zkVM program) and host (verifier/prover) code.
+1. **Cargo Workspace Structure**: ProofLab is organized as a Cargo workspace with multiple crates:
+   - `crates/prooflab`: The main CLI tool and zkVM integration
+   - `crates/prooflab_io`: I/O marshalling between host and guest

 2. **Function Extraction**: The framework extracts user's `main()`, `input()`, and `output()` functions and wraps them with zkVM-specific code.

-3. **I/O Abstraction**: The `prooflab_io` module provides a consistent I/O interface that is mapped to zkVM-specific I/O operations.
+3. **I/O Abstraction**: The `prooflab_io` crate provides a consistent I/O interface that is mapped to zkVM-specific I/O operations.

 4. **Telemetry Collection**: The framework collects performance metrics during proof generation.